The Voice Crowns a Season 19 Winner - E! Online

 John took fifth place, DeSz nabbed fourth, and Ian was in third.

+Gwen and Carter performed a duet of "You Make It Feel Like Christmas," an original holiday tune from the No Doubt singer's 2017 Christmas album.

 "Well, we may not have taken the @nbcthevoice title this time around, but I feel like a winner having worked with some incredible artists this season!"
-Blake tweeted immediately after his team lost. "@jimranger @IanFlanigan y'all should be so proud of what y'all have done this season!
+Blake tweeted immediately after his team lost to Carter. "@jimranger @IanFlanigan y'all should be so proud of what y'all have done this season!
 It's just the beginning!Watch out world!!!!!"

 Blake had previously posted support for his finalists by tweeting just before the end of the episode, "It's been a real treat to work with y'all @jimranger @IanFlanigan!
 We'll get Blake Shelton & the Husky Boys back together one day."

-The episode's guest performers included Jason Derulo, Lewis Capaldi, Dan + Shay, Lauren Daigle, 24kGoldn and iann dior, and Florida Georgia Line with Nelly.
+The episode's guest performers included Jason Derulo, Lewis Capaldi, Dan + Shay, Lauren Daigle, 24kGoldn with iann dior, and Florida Georgia Line with Nelly.

 During the episode, the season's top 20 performers teamed up for a festive rendition of "Rockin' Around the Christmas Tree."
 Gwen and Blake were also featured in a cute skit in which they spent time bonding in the great outdoors.